-As this award was received after the conclusion of our state general legislative session, we are currently awaiting a special session to be convened to follow the process outlined above.
-Upon the action of the Utah State Legislature to approve and appropriate the Utah ARP ESSER award, the Utah State Board of Education will take action to release the LEA allocations, and LEA application template.
-Our current projection for the release of the LEA application and associated resources for Utah ARP ESSER is June 15, 2021.
+As this award was received after the conclusion of our state general legislative session, had to await a special session to be convened to follow the process outlined above.
+Upon the action of the Utah State Legislature to approve and appropriate the Utah ARP ESSER award, the Utah

+State Board of Education took action in June 2021 to release the LEA allocations, and LEA application template.
+As of the date of this update, USBE has made all ARP ESSER awards available for application to our LEAs.